 Aiden Takeo Aizumi was born in Japan on May 24, 1988.
 Adopted by Tad and Marsha Aizumi, he lived as a female for the first twenty years of his life.
 He attended public school, played varsity golf and was awarded MVP all four years.
-Coming out as a lesbian during his sophomore year, he experienced bullying and harassment daily in high school and was diagnosed agoraphobic with panic attacks.
+Coming out as a lesbian during his sophomore year, he experienced bullying and harassment daily in high school and was diagnosed with agoraphobia with panic attacks.
 Unable to attend school as a result of his agoraphobia, Aiden barely finished high school, but did receive his diploma from Arcadia High School in 2006.

 In 2008, Aiden came out as transgender and shared that he wished to transition from female to male.
 Since that day, his life has taken an upward turn.
 His focus for academic achievement returned.
-He is currently working as an Area Teacher II for Opportunities for Learning Public Charter Schools.
+He is currently working as an Compliance Coordinator & Regional Sports Advisor for Opportunities for Learning Public Charter Schools - San Gabriel Valley.
 Aiden is actively involved in the LGBT community.
-He is President of Pasadena PFLAG Chapter.
+He is President of Pasadena PFLAG Chapter where he also facilitates the youth group.
 Aiden has also volunteered to speak at high schools and colleges in the area to broaden the awareness of LGBT issues.
-In his spare time, he loves music, Disneyland, traveling and photography.

 Aiden currently lives in Los Angeles, CA with his wife, Mary, and their furbaby, Kuma.
+In his spare time, he loves music, Disneyland, traveling and photography.